-In his first blog post for Dying With Dignity Canada, John Priddle of our Victoria chapter, recalls the time he was diagnosed with a devastating neurological disease, and how this led him to get involved with the right-to-die movement.
-He also explains how Canada's assisted dying legislation denies people like him real choice and compassion.
+John Priddle of Dying With Dignity Canada's Victoria chapter recalls the time he was diagnosed with a devastating neurological disease, and how this led him to get involved with the right-to-die movement.

 Suspecting nothing, on a lovely June day in 2000, I went to work as usual.
 A few hours later, after seeing a neurologist, I went home having learned that I was likely suffering from one of two devastating neurological diseases.